elsehow/affectiva-socket.io-server/README.md

-# affectiva websocket API
+# affectiva socket.io API

-this is a websocket server that receives webcam data, in webm files, over a websocket connection. it replies with data from the [Affectiva SDK](http://www.affectiva.com).
+this is a [socket.io](http://socket.io) server that receives webcam data, in webm files, over a websocket connection. it replies with data from the [Affectiva SDK](http://www.affectiva.com).

 ## installing